codeplaysoftware/intel-llvm-mirror/sycl/doc/GetStartedGuide.md

 ### Build DPC++ toolchain with support for HIP NVIDIA

-There is experimental support for DPC++ for using HIP on NVIDIA devices.
+There is experimental support for DPC++ for HIP on Nvidia devices.
+Note as this is still experimental and there is no continuous integration for this yet there are therefore no guarantees for supported platforms or configurations.

 This is a compatibility feature and the [CUDA backend](#build-dpc-toolchain-with-support-for-nvidia-cuda) should be preferred to run on NVIDIA GPUs.